 A retrain generally occurs every 4-6 months, when the model needs to adapt to changes in input data since the previous training.
-We don’t do it too often, as we want to ensure that the Qi model is stable, rather than constantly changing; however we do it frequently enough to ensure that the model is up-to-date and accurately reflects the data associated with the current fleet.
+This ensures that the model is up-to-date and accurately reflects the data associated with the current fleet.

 RightShip’s focus remains firmly on improving maritime safety standards, and Qi increasingly helps us target those vessels with a high likelihood of having an incident over the next 12 months.
 While retraining the model assists with this, the practical outcome of a retrain is that a minority of vessel star ratings may move (either up or down): however the vast majority will stay the same.

 The following animation provides an overview of the retrain process.
 If you have specific questions relating to the retrain or changes to your vessel ratings, please contact firstname.lastname@example.org.